borismus/smus.com/content/books/books-2021.md

 # Jews of the High Middle ages

-As mentioned ad nauseam in [[The Thirteenth Tribe by Arthur Koestler]], Jews were often expelled from kingdoms.
+As mentioned ad nauseam in [The Thirteenth Tribe by Arthur Koestler](/books/thirteenth-tribe/), Jews were often expelled from kingdoms.
 I even made a list of [[History of Jewish Expulsions]].

 Why?
 It was an easy way for kings to make quick money.
 They would seize Jewish assets and take ownership of all outstanding loans.
 But this would disrupt the economy, so these measures were often reverted quickly.